 Contact Information

 If you are unhappy with how we process your personal data, we ask you to contact us so that we can assess the situation.
 You can contact us at the details provided at the beginning of this notice.
 You may also lodge a complaint with a supervisory authority.
-The Irish supervisory authority is the Data Protection Commissionavailable at: www.dataprotection.ie
+The Irish supervisory authority is the Data Protection Commission, available at: www.dataprotection.ie